mysteryperutours/pburtchaell.com/pages/styleguide.md

 ```

 #### Declaration Order
-Start from the "outside" and work "back in".
+Start from the "outside and work back in".
 Group related properties in the following order:

 1. Positioning
-2. Box model
+2. Box model, including flexbox related properties
 3. Typographic
 4. Visual
 5. Functional